Topic: Sliders DVD Releases (Universal, Mill Creek, SD blu-ray, Restoration)

-Season 2 - 3 Video Quality: These episodes achieve above average DVD quality.
+Season 2 Video Quality: Season 2 achieves good DVD video quality.
 From Season 2 onward, SLIDERS would have been edited on digital videotape, introduced by Panasonic in 2005 with its 540 lines of resolution becoming the industry standard.
 Digital videotape can hold a scaled-down version of the film image that retains an approximation of the original sharpness, although a portion of the detail is lost.
 Thanks to the high video quality, any image degradation from DVD compression or player deinterlacing methods is minor.

-Season 4 - 5 Video Quality: These episodes are in good DVD quality with impressive levels of sharpness, detail and clarity.
-Seasons 4 - 5 were filmed on what appears to be 16mm film, a lower resolution format that retains sharpness even when scaled down to standard definition thanks to 16mm film grains that are larger than 35mm film.
+Season 4 - 5 Video Quality: These episodes have excellent DVD quality with impressive levels of sharpness, detail and clarity that exceeds Season 3.
+Seasons 4 - 5 were filmed on what appears to be 16mm film, a smaller sized stock with the image composed of film grains larger than the 35mm film used in Seasons 1 - 3.
 Despite DVD compression, the larger image grains have kept the video quality extremely sharp for these final seasons.
-(Note: Some fans think that the increased grain is merely a different 35mm film stock and a camera set for higher light sensitivity.)

 Packaging: The Season 1 & 2 box set were presented in foam sleeves while the individual seasons were granted card and plastic packaging.
 The Season 3 discs are double-sided discs that require flipping them to see additional episodes.